Creative-Motion-Control-Course/Team-Pancho/projects/project2/docs/proposal.md

 ![Inspiration](assets/IMG_1377.png)

 Our inspiration for these geometric designs comes from techniques such as slip dotting and stencil design, where ceramists have to dedicate long hours to achieve precise, geometric results.

-We envision that ceramists would use this tool after they have already designed their bisque ware piece.
-The skills preserved in creating these artifacts would be: centering the object on a throwing bat, creating the shape in ceramics, trimming the shape, firing, and general glazing techniques.
-It is assumed that the user knows how to dip the piece in transparent glaze afterwards.
+We envision that ceramists would use this tool after they have already designed their bisqueware piece.
+The skills preserved in creating these artifacts would be:

+- centering the object on a throwing bat
+- creating the shape in ceramics
+- trimming the shape
+- firing and basic glazing techniques

-The processes that this tool extends are: slip dotting, repetition, geometry, radial symmetry, high-frequency mark-making, and large-scale production.
+The processes that this tool extends are:

+- slip dotting
+- repetition
+- geometry
+- radial symmetry
+- large-scale production

 ## Technical Development
-Our objective falls under Method B: modifying an existing machine.
+Our objective falls under **Method B: modifying an existing machine**.
 We plan on adding a motorized rotating wheelhead axis to a modified Ender 3D printer.
 We plan to use polar coordinates rather than Cartesian coordinates because we believe that this coordinate system best suits our goal.
 Another reason we plan to use a rotating wheelhead is that it makes it easier for practitioners to map how their work can be applied on this machine.

 The following is a reference for how we plan to modify the Ender 3D printer.